The first step in living in harmony starts from taking an interest in the other party

-“By the end of this century, Muslims will overtake Christians to become the world’s largest religion population.
+“By the end of this century, Muslims will overtake Christians to become the world’s largest religion in terms of followers.
 In fact, it is not uncommon to find Muslim community in our surroundings.
-It is important for us to understand and lend an ear to them as we lives in harmony with the Muslim community,” says Professor Tanada from the Faculty of Human Sciences, Waseda University.
+It is important for us to first lend a listening ear to better understand them in order for us to live in harmony with the Muslim community,” says Professor Tanada from the Faculty of Human Sciences, Waseda University.

 Islam, the world’s fastest growing religion

-In 2016, more than two millions tourists visited Japan and it has become common to see Muslim tourists visiting nowadays.
+In 2016, more than 20 million tourists visited Japan and among them, Muslim tourists have become more common nowadays.
 Particularly in Southeast Asia, there has been a surge in Muslim tourists coming from the Middle East since the beginning of the 21st century.
-With more than 200,000 Muslims going on pilgrimage to Mecca and an increasing number of Muslim tourists visiting other countries every year, Muslims have attracted attention in international tourism market.
+With more than 2 million Muslims going on pilgrimage to Mecca and an increasing number of Muslim tourists travelling overseas every year, Muslims have attracted attention in international tourism market.

 The world population of Muslims has been increasing exponentially since the past decade.
-Its world population stood approximately at 16 billion in 2013 and is estimated to reach 29 billion (making up 26% of the world population) in 2050.
-Among the 21 Muslim-majority Asian and African countries highly influenced by Islam, Indonesia, Pakistan, Bangladesh, Egypt, Turkey and Iran (amounted to a population of 12 million Muslims combined) are predicted to experience a strong development in consumer market.
+Its world population stood approximately at 1.6 billion in 2013 and is estimated to reach 2.9 billion (making up 26% of the world population) by 2050.
+There are currently 21 Muslim-majority Asian and African countries highly influenced by Islam.
+Among them, countries such as Bangladesh, Egypt, Indonesia, Iran, Pakistan and Turkey are expected to grow as consumer market, 1.2 billion in terms of consumer population.

 With Muslims living in more than 200 countries in the world, they possess an extremely strong global presence.
 Even in Muslim-minority countries, the population of Muslims is seeing an growing trend and has come to carry a strong significance of Islamic presence and activities in these countries.
-Due to reasons such as the heavy immigration of Muslims to Eastern Europe after World War 2 when Europe was experiencing an economic growth and manpower shortage, there are currently more than 1.5 million Muslims living in Eastern Europe.
-Additionally, hundred thousands of Muslims currently live in France, Germany and United Kingdom each.
+Due to reasons such as heavy immigration of Muslims to Western Europe after World War 2 when Europe was experiencing an economic growth and manpower shortage, there are currently more than 15 million Muslims living in Western Europe.
+Additionally, millions of Muslims currently live in France, Germany and United Kingdom respectively.
 In these three countries, there are also many halal shops and over 2,000 Islamic mosques.
 The prevalence of Muslims has become more visible than ever.

 Japan, which is also a Muslim-minority country, also experienced a growth in Muslim population during the bubble economy.
-Based on the data of 2016, there are currently approximately 120,000 Muslims from overseas and 10,000 Japanese Muslims living in Japan.
-Although most Muslims in Japan lives in the three major metropolitans areas of Japan (Greater Tokyo Area, Chukyo Metropolitan Area and Kinki Region), the Muslim network has never ceased expanding throughout Japan.
+Based on the data from 2016, there are currently approximately 120,000 overseas Muslims and 10,000 Japanese Muslims living in Japan.
+Although most Muslims in Japan lives in the three major metropolitan areas (Greater Tokyo Area, Chukyo Metropolitan Area and Kinki Region), the Muslim network has never ceased expanding throughout Japan.

-Since the beginning of 1990s, there has been increasing number of mosques being built across the Japanese archipelago, including Hokkaido and Okinawa prefectures.
-Even though there are currently over 90 mosques throughout Japan, most Japanese are not aware of it.
-Nevertheless, as there is an increasing number of movements and initiatives to promote understanding in Islam and Muslims in recent years, more and more mosques are accepting tours and organizing events for Japanese to participate.
+Since the beginning of 1990s, there has been an increasing number of mosques being built across the Japanese archipelago, from Okinawa prefecture all the way to Hokkaido prefecture.
+Even though there are currently over 90 mosques throughout Japan, most Japanese are unaware of it.
+Nevertheless, as there is an increasing number of movements and initiatives that aimed to promote understanding of Islam and Muslims in recent years, more and more mosques are accepting mosque tours and organizing events for Japanese to participate.

 Diversity in Muslim community

 In order to better understand Islam and Muslims, it is necessary to interact with them personally.
-As they are still a minority-community in Japan, it is not common to have such opportunity in our daily lives.
-While it is not easy to change the misconceptions and stereotypes of Muslims painted by the media, I have people could start by taking an interest in them and visit mosques that are open to the general public.
+However, as they are still a minority-community in Japan, it is not common to have such opportunity in our daily lives.
+While it is not easy to change our misconceptions and stereotypes about the Muslim community painted by the media, I hope people could start by taking an interest in them and visit mosques that are open to the general public.

-It is estimated that the population of Muslims will continue to grow in Europe and Japan, however, the growth does not only lies in the number of Muslim immigrants.
-In countries like England, half the population of the Muslim community are born and raised in these countries.
-Even in Japan, about half of the permanent Muslim residences have settled down and build a family, suggesting that Japan will see an increase in the number of second and third generation Muslims in the near future.
-These Muslims are going to be “hybrid Muslims” that will be exposed to diverse cultural background.
-They will be the key people to bridging the local community with the Muslim community.
+It is estimated that the population of Muslims will continue to grow in Europe and Japan, but the growth does not only lies in the number of Muslim immigrants.
+In countries like England, half the population of the Muslim community is born and raised in these countries.
+Even in Japan, about half of the permanent Muslim residences have settled down and established a family, suggesting that Japan will see an increase in the number of second and third generation Muslims in the future.
+These Muslims are going to be “hybrid Muslims” that will be exposed to diverse cultural backgrounds.
+They would be the key people to help bridge the local community with the Muslim community.
 I hope that when we meet them in the near future, we will be able to learn and work together in harmony.

 Professor Hirofumi Tanada.
 Faculty of Human Sciences, Waseda University

 Professor Tanada was born in Fukuoka in 1949.
 Majoring in Arabic language, he graduated from the Faculty of Foreign Language at Tokyo University of Foreign Studies.
-He completed his doctoral program at the Graduate School Division of Letters in Waseda University.
+After which and went on to further his studies and completed the doctoral program at the Graduate School Division of Letters in Waseda University.
 Professor Tanada specialization lies in Asian and Egyptian Studies.